 If you would like to request one of these services, you will need to complete the ESR1 (Exam Service Request form) and return it with payment to the exams office.

-The School Complaints Post Results and Appeals procedure and internal Appeals Procedures are available on request from the Exam Officer.
-Remember: if you are considering applying for a review of marking, marks can go down as well as up.
+The School Complaints Post Results and Appeals procedure and internal Appeals Procedures are available upon request from the Exam Officer.
+Remember, if you are considering applying for a review of marking, marks can go down as well as up.